Pickersgill/EntropyDiscretization/README.md

 python3 run.py dataset/my_data_set
 ```

-Recommended to use dataset/gen\_nums.py to repopulate the dataset if you wish to do so.
+Recommended to use ```dataset/gen_nums.py``` to repopulate the dataset if you wish to do so.
+Change the level of entropy beyond which the algorithm will stop

-binner document contains body of algorithm for entropy discretization.
+attempting to split bins using the CUTOFF variable in ```binner/binner.py```.

 # Example Output
 For the (roughly) uniformally random dataset below...